-- A Supports one module inserted into either slot, in Single-channel memory configuration. - B Supports one pair of modules inserted into either Channel A or Channel B as one pair of Dual-channel memory configuration. - Supports four modules inserted into the orange and black slots as two pairs of Dual-channel memory configuration.
+- A: Supports one module inserted in any slot as Single-channel memory configuration. - B: Supports one pair of modules inserted into either the yellow slots or the black slots as one pair of Dual-channel memory configuration. - C: Supports four modules inserted into both the yellow and black slots as two pairs of Dual-channel memory configuration.

-Visit the ASUS website for the latest DDR2 QVL.
+Visit the ASUS website for the latest DDR2-1200/1066/800/667MHz QVL.